The Trial of Felix Serebrov, July 1981 (63.1-2)

 • The appeal “To People Living on Earth”;

-• “An Open Letter instead of an Autobiography” (CCE 61), published after Serebrov’s arrest.
+• “An Open Letter instead of an Autobiography” (cce 61.2-2), published after Serebrov’s arrest.

-Serebrov was charged with activities beginning in the autumn of 1978, when he was released after his previous term in the camps (CCE 51).
+Serebrov was charged with activities that began in the autumn of 1978 after his release from his previous term in the camps (CCE 51.9-2).

 *

 “’I condemn my harmful activities directed against the Soviet authorities’, announced the defendant, Felix Serebrov.’
-I repent of the fact that I have systematically conducted anti-Soviet agitation and propaganda by circulating documents containing slanderous fabrications defaming the Soviet political and social system’.
+I repent that I have systematically conducted anti-Soviet agitation and propaganda by circulating documents containing slanderous fabrications defaming the Soviet political and social system’.

 Serebrov fully admitted his guilt in respect of the charges against him.”